Press and Credential Policies

 FOOTBALL

 • Credentialed photographers must stay outside of the team box (20-yard line to 20-yard line) and behind the dotted white line at all times unless given prior permission from Bryan Johnston, Senior Associate AD for Communications.
+No member of the media shall linger behind the team benches at any time.

 • No flash photography allowed while the game is being played.